ansys/pyhps/doc/source/examples/ex_mapdl_linked_analyses.rst

 =====================

-This example shows how to submit an MAPDL linked analysis workflow (prestress-modal-harmonic) as a multi-task job to REP. The script shows two possible ways to submit the individual tasks:
+This example shows how to submit an MAPDL linked analysis workflow (prestress-modal-harmonic) as a multi-task job to HPS.
+The script shows two possible ways to submit the individual tasks:

 - All-at-once: All three tasks are defined and included in the job definition before pushing it out to the server.
 When the job is created, it already has three tasks.